 Of the phases mentioned in the addendum (design, conduct, oversight, recording and reporting) it is oversight which is daily gaining relevance.
 Considerations must include:

-- Are projects performing as planned?
+- are projects performing as planned?

-“The sponsor should ensure oversight of any trial-related duties and functions carried out on its behalf, including trial-related duties and functions that are subcontracted to another party by the sponsor’s contracted CRO(s)”.
+“The sponsor should ensure oversight of any trial-related duties and functions carried out on its behalf, including trial-related duties and functions that are subcontracted to another party by the sponsor’s contracted CRO(s).”

-- Delays in activities with a significant impact on the study budget.
+- Delays in activities, with a significant impact on the study budget

 “The sponsor should implement a system to manage quality throughout all stages of the trial process. […] The methods used to assure and control the quality of the trial should be proportionate to the risks inherent in the trial and the importance of the information collected.”

-- Oversight Model EvaluationHaving a clear overview of the requirements, it is now time to evaluate the multiple ways an Oversight process and consequently system can be designed and implemented.
+Having reached a clear overview of the requirements, it is now time to evaluate the multiple ways an oversight process and resulting system can be designed and implemented.
 Is it better to introduce a horizontal global application?
-Would a central integrated projects management and control cockpit be the best choice?
-In this phase these questions will find and answer;
+Would a centrally integrated project management and control cockpit be the best choice?

-- Oversight System ImplementationRequirements have been identified, alternatives evaluated and the best solution was found.
-Sponsor and CROs approach now the final phase: the pragmatic creation of a more connected and integrated environment where it is possible for the Sponsor to examine data, monitor activities and have a real-time overview of CRO’s performances.
+Requirements have been identified, alternatives evaluated, and the best solution found.
+Sponsor and CROs now approach the final phase: the pragmatic creation of a more connected and integrated environment where it is possible for the sponsor to examine data, monitor activities and gain a real-time overview of the CRO’s performance.